helmedeiros/blog/content/en/posts/2025-03-10-dotfiles-check-updates.md

 subtitle: Build a simple script that gives you daily visibility into what needs updating—without the surprises of auto-updates
 ---

-## A Healthy Machine is a Productive One

 Keeping a dev machine updated isn't just about installing the latest OS patch — it's about avoiding friction.

 Friction like: